Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 union where the employer or labor union or trade union pays a portion of the

-have been paid or reimbursed by the health insurance which the obligor was
+have been paid or reimbursed by the health insurance which the insurance obligor was

 ordered to provide or maintain.
-In addition, the obligee may petition the court
+In addition, the insurance obligee may petition the court

-to modify the order based solely on the obligor's failure to pay the premiums
+to modify the order based solely on the insurance obligor's failure to maintain or pay the premiums

 (e) Authorization for payment.
-The signature of the obligee is a valid
+The signature of the insurance obligee is a valid

 authorization to the insurer to process a claim for payment under the

-insurance plan to the provider of the health care services or to the obligee.
+insurance plan to the provider of the health insurance plan or to the insurance obligee.

 (f) Disclosure of information.
-The obligor's employer or labor union
+The insurance obligor's employer or labor union

-or trade union shall disclose to the obligee or Public Office, upon request,
+or trade union shall disclose to the insurance obligee or Public Office, upon request,

 information concerning any dependent coverage plans which would be made